sizovs/boring-stack/README.md

 * CSS for styling w/o build tools
 * Playwright for E2E tests
 * SQLite with better-sqlite3 for DB acccess w/o ORMs and query builders (nobody switches databases anyway)
-* Livestream for streaming DB replication
+* Litestream for streaming DB replication

 By looking into the code, you'll discover lesser-known gems such as Vine validation library.
 Generally, the dependencies are minimal, giving a refreshing feel after dealing with bloated frameworks.